secretstartups/handbook/job-families/marketing/developer-evangelist/index.html.md

 #### Responsibilities

 * Provide thoughtful responses to community member questions on online forums monitored by GitLab's Developer Evangelist team including [Hacker News](/handbook/marketing/community-relations/developer-evangelism/hacker-news/), StackOverflow, [GitLab's blog](/handbook/marketing/community-relations/developer-evangelism/hacker-news/#blog-comments) and the [GitLab Forum](https://forum.gitlab.com/).
-This involves cross-team collaboration with involving experts and providing feedback to product and engineering teams.
+This involves cross-team collaboration including encouraging other team members to engage with the community and providing feedback to product and engineering teams.
 * Lead the Developer Evangelist team's support of [community response](/handbook/marketing/community-relations/developer-evangelism/community-response/) situations.
 This includes:
   * Manage responsibilities and tasks associated with product and/or business changes that impact the community
   * Ensure messaging about these changes addresses community concerns